steffmeister/convertico/README.md

 ------------
 It is a PHP script so you need the PHP5 CLI on your system.
 Under Ubuntu this is in the "php5-cli" package.
-Yout HTML5 app needs to be inside of a folder and there needs to be an index.html file.
+Your HTML5 app needs to be inside of a folder and there needs to be an index.html file.

 Usage